i30817/rhdndat/README.rst

   :XMLPATH: Xml dat file or directory to search for xml dat files to use as source of new names.  [required]

-  --skip DIRECTORY      Directories to skip, can be used multiple times.
+  --skip DIRECTORY      Directory to skip, can be repeated.
-  --ext TEXT            Lowercase ROM extensions to find names of.
-This option can
+  --ext TEXT            ROM extensions to find names of, can be
-                        be passed more than once (once per extension).
+                        repeated.
 Note that you can ommit this argument to get the predefined list.
                         [default: a78, hdi, fdi, ngc, ws, wsc, pce, gb, gba, gbc, n64, v64, z64, 3ds, nds, nes, lnx, fds, sfc, smc, bs, nsp, 32x, gg, sms, md, iso, dim, adf, ipf, dsi, wad, cue, gdi, toc, rvz]
   --force               Force a recalculation and store of checksum
-                        (in unix, on windows the calculation always happens).
+                        (on windows the calculation always happens).
-  --no-rename           Cache checksum and check dat only, never ask for rename.
+  --no-rename           Check and store checksums only.
   --verbose             Print more information about skipped roms.
   --install-completion  Install completion for the current shell.
   --show-completion     Show completion for the current shell, to copy it or